ben-du-pont/IML-Projects/README.md

 - **Transfer Learning:** Efficiently utilizes the large pretraining dataset to learn meaningful features, reducing the dependency on a large labeled training dataset.
 - **Feature Extraction:** The penultimate layer (64 features) provides a compact, meaningful representation of molecular data for downstream tasks.
-- **Scalability:** The approach can be adapted to other tasks involving molecular properties with minimal changes.

 ---